xdrip-js/Lookout/README.md

 1. Put the sensor/transmitter on your body, if you haven't already
 2. Click the "Home" button (looks like a person) at the bottom left of the Lookout page
 3. Click `Start sensor` (starting a sensor can be done either from the receiver or Lookout and it will show started on both)
-4. Click the "Menu" button, then `CGM` and `Sensor`
-** New:** If you are using Dexcom G6, you can now enter the sensor code when you use the browser to start the sensor.
+4. Click the "Menu" button, then `CGM` and `Sensor` ** New:** If you are using Dexcom G6, you can now enter the sensor code when you use the browser to start the sensor.
 5. Within 5 minutes the `State` should show as `Warmup`
-6. Click the "Home" screen (bottom left, person button), you will also see Warmup on the Home screen **G5 only:**
+6. Click the "Home" screen (bottom left, person button), you will also see Warmup on the Home screen **(G5 or G6 Session Started Without Serial #)only:**
   7. After 2 hours the state will change to `First calibration`
   8. Click the `Calibrate` button to enter the first calibration
   9. Enter the value from a finger stick and click `Save`
   10. Click the "Home" screen
   11. Click the `Calibrate` button to enter the second (you can wait for the state to change in 5 minutes, or enter it right after the first calibration)
   12. Enter the value from a second finger stick and click `Save`
   13. After 5 minutes the state will change to `OK` and calibrated BG values will be displayed.

 **G6:** Lookout normally moves from warmup to reporting BG levels - no calibration needed.
 It takes 10 - 15 minutes time to get there.

 **NOTE** There is a second button on the "Home" screen, `Start sensor 2 hours ago`, that can be used to send a start message backdated by 2 hours from the current time.
 This allows the user to pre-soak a sensor while the ongoing session continues.
 When the ongoing session ends, move the transmitter to the new sensor and use the `Start sensor 2 hours ago` button to start the new session.
 This will normally provide the user with a First calibration request within 5 to 10 minutes instead of 2 hours. (**For G6:** Lookout will move into logging the BGs, without need for calibration)